Voultapher/Presentations/cppcon2017WebService/present.md

 ```

 Note:
-- First we include the relevant os components.
+- First we include the relevant OS components.
-- Retrieve a reference to the os internal network stack.
+- Retrieve a reference to the OS internal network stack.
 - Attach our request_handler and bind to our port. >>

 ---